-For industrial off-gases, it is the energy in the off-gas based on their lower heating value.
+For industrial off-gases, it is the energy of the off-gas based on the lower heating value.
 In case of heat that is used to enhance the heating value of the fuel or intermediate product, the relevant energy is the useful energy in the heat that is used to synthesise the fuel.
-Useful heat is the total heat energy multiplied by the Carnot efficiency, as defined in Annex V, part C, point (1)(b) of RED II.
-Other inputs are only taken into account when determining the emission intensity of the fuel.
+Useful heat is the total heat energy multiplied by the Carnot efficiency, as defined in Annex V, part C, point (1)(b) of Revised Directive EU/2018/2001.
+Other inputs are only taken into account when determining the emissions intensity of the fuel.

 Electricity or other forms of energy that are not used to enhance the heating value of the products or intermediate products are not required to be renewable.
-This applies to hydrogen production, to other processing steps, and generally to all steps in the supply chain.
+This applies to hydrogen production, to other processing steps and generally to all steps in the supply chain.